gregbell/ruby-game-template/README.md

 * `index.html` boilerplate to start the game.

-* Examples of DOM bindings for events and images.
+* Examples of DOM bindings for events, images, and sounds.

 * Example animation loop drawing on an HTML Canvas